What is gastrointestinal distress due to endometriosis?

 How do painful bowel movements differ from endometriosis?

-What needs to be understood about this symptom is the off-the-charts level of pain that can come with it.
+What needs to be understood about this symptom is the severe level of pain that can come with it.
 Patients with endometriosis experiencing irregular bowel movements often describe their pain as sharp, like “cuts with razor blades.”
 Painful bowel movements, along with symptoms of constipation during menstruation or pain during sex, are significant signs that endometriosis is located in the large bowel.
-Endometriosis symptoms are unique in that they often demonstrate coinciding with one’s period.
-If a woman experiences painful bowel movements uniquely during menstruation, this is something to mention to her doctor.
+Endometriosis symptoms are unique in that they often coincide with one’s period.
+If a patient experiences painful bowel movements uniquely during menstruation, this is something to mention to their doctor.